znjameswu/flutter_math/doc/design.md

 - lap
 - mathchoice
 - smash

+variantForm is basically in line with MathJax, for the exception of \u210F(\hbar)

 The AST uses Roslyn's immutable Red-Green Tree (without deduplication features) to construct the AST.
 And the GreenNodes are completely stateless and context-free.